tmont/sahara/README.md

 Note that you __cannot use doc comments with register*AsArg() functions__.
-In other words, your function signature must not have a doc comment for arguments that are registered via `register*AsArg()`.
+In other words, your function signature must not have a doc comment for arguments that are registered via `register*AndArgAlias()`.
 Doc comments take precedence and will be used instead of the named argument key.

 For example: